ESloman/bsebot/.github/CONTRIBUTING.md

 ### Starting to contribute
 - Make yourself a new branch - you won't have permissions to commit to `main` directly.
 - If you're not a collaborator, you will have to fork first and then create a PR as you won't have push access or the ability to create branches.
+- Pick something to do:
-- Pick an issue from the list of issues (or create one if you have another idea of something you want to work on)
+   - an issue from the list of issues (or create one if you have another idea of something you want to work on)
+   - look at the SonarCloud project for bugs/smells/vulnerabilities
+   - add tests to increase coverage
+   - add/fix comments/doc strings
+   - update type hints
+   - other general improvements/etc
 - Start work!